Thinking beyond borders

 Argentina has data privacy laws, including the Law for the Protection of Personal Data enacted in 2000 and the related regulations enacted in 2001.
 The laws are enforced by the National Data Protection Commissioner.
 The European Union (EU) has determined that Argentina’s laws meet the EU’s ‘adequacy’ standard for data flows outside Argentina.

-The new Government of Argentina, which took office on December 10, 2015, has adopted important measures to streamline and boost the country's economy, among which, eased the prior strict controls on foreign currency transactions.
+The new Government of Argentina, has adopted important measures to streamline and boost the country's economy, among which, eased the prior strict controls on foreign currency transactions.
 Nothwithstanding the abovementioned, further analysis should be conducted on each case in order to evaluate the best strategy to implement for each assignment.